Black Fantasy Authors Rewriting the Genre

 - 2 min read

-The books below show how Black authors redefine epic fantasy, myth-based storytelling, political world-building, and genre boundaries through clear and intentional craft choices.
+The books below show how Black authors redefine epic fantasy, myth-based storytelling, political world-building, and redefine genre-bending.

 Epic Fantasy Beyond Medieval Europe

 N.K.
 Jemisin’s The Broken Earth trilogy takes place in a world shaped by constant environmental catastrophe.
-Power is tied to geology, social control, and inherited trauma rather than noble bloodlines.
-The use of second-person narration forces closeness and makes survival feel personal and costly.
+Power is tied to geology, social control, and inherited trauma rather than your typical route through noble bloodlines.
+The use of second-person narration forces you as the reader to engage with the story in a different way, and makes survival feel personal and costly.

 Evan Winter’s The Burning series centers rage as a driving force rather than a weakness to overcome.
 The story draws from histories of colonial violence and resistance without softening its impact.
 Heroism is framed as endurance and consequence rather than moral purity.